-Anna's experience as counsel and arbitrator includes numerous arbitrations, both ad hoc and institutional (under the ICC, LCIA, SCC, VIAC, AAA/ICDR, UNCITRAL, CAS, ICSID, ICSID Additional Facility and Swiss rules), at various seats and under a broad range of applicable laws.
+Anna's experience includes numerous arbitrations, both ad hoc and institutional (under the ICC, LCIA, SCC, VIAC, AAA/ICDR, DIS, CAS, UNCITRAL, PCA, ICSID, ICSID Additional Facility and Swiss rules), at various seats and under a broad range of applicable laws.

-Anna's recent notable matters include: successful representation, before the CAS, of 39 Russian athletes who had been wrongly banned for life from the Olympic Games amid allegations of a systematic doping scheme around the Sochi Olympic Games; representation of Russia before the Swiss Supreme Court to set aside awards on jurisdiction in a series of investment arbitration matters; and successful defence of GazpromNeft PJSC before a Swiss court against the European Bank for Reconstruction and Development.
+Anna's recent notable matters include: representation of the Russian Federation in several investment arbitration matters and set aside proceedings before the Swiss Supreme Court; representation, before the CAS, of 39 Russian athletes who had been wrongly banned for life from the Olympic Games amid allegations of a systematic doping scheme around the Sochi Olympic Games; and the successful defense of GazpromNeft PJSC before a Swiss court against the European Bank for Reconstruction and Development.

 Anna is an adjunct professor of law at the University of Arkansas School of Law, where she teaches international commercial arbitration.
-She is on the global executive board of ICDR Young & International.
+She is a member of the global executive board of ICDR Young & International.
 In 2016, WWL ranked Anna among the "most highly regarded individuals".
-She was named as "top arbitration practitioner" by the Russian Arbitration Association in 2014–2018.
+She was named as "top arbitration practitioner" by the Russian Arbitration Association every year from 2014 to 2018.

-Prior to joining Schellenberg Wittmer, Anna practised at a leading international law firm in Paris and New York.
-She graduated with highest honors from Peoples' Friendship University of Russia (BA, MA and SJD degrees) and obtained an LL.M degree in international dispute settlement from the University of Geneva (MIDS).
+Prior to joining Schellenberg Wittmer, Anna practiced at a leading international law firm in Paris and New York.
+She graduated with highest honors from Peoples' Friendship University of Russia (BA, MA and doctorate degrees) and obtained an LLM degree in international dispute settlement from the University of Geneva (MIDS).